ivanyandunen/async-console-game/README.md

 # Console game

 This is a small game which made with help of asyncio module.
-After it started you can use navigation keys to move a spaceship via gameboard.
+After it started you can use navigation keys to move a spaceship via gameboard and SPACE to shoot.
+You need to avoid collisions with space garbage.

 ## How to install